MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 ### [about_Line_Editing](about_Line_Editing.md)

-Describes how to edit commands at the Windows PowerShell command prompt.
+Describes how to edit commands at the PowerShell command prompt.

 ### [about_locations](about_locations.md)